Robinhood stock trading comes to web with finance news for its 3M users

 Long-standing competitors like Scottrade might cram a ton of data onto a web page, but that doesn’t necessarily teach you financial literacy.
 That’s something Robinhood users need as half of them are first-time traders.
 Co-founder Baiju Bhatt tells me “If the goal is to actually make people learn about investing, get better at it, be informed, I think our approach is the best one out there.”

-Robinhood’s $110 million raise at $1.3 billion valuation from April has clearly been put to swift use.
+Robinhood’s $110 million raise at a $1.3 billion valuation from April has clearly been put to swift use.
 But the web launch actually harkens back to Robinhood’s original mission.
 Back in 2013 before it raised its seed round with the intention of letting you trade stocks for free, Robinhood wanted to be a crowdsourced investment advice platform.
 With the new features like the ability to see the average price Robinhood users paid for a stock and whether its popular on the app, Robinhood is starting back down the path to social fintech.

 The web app’s design was based on a major insight from Robinhood’s research.
 “When young people are investing in the stock market, their behaviors are much closer to how people navigate products like Spotify or Amazon, rather than traditional investing products” says Bhatt [Disclosure: I knew the startup’s co-founders from college a decade ago].